taw00/howto/howto-setup-a-local-yum-dnf-repository.md

 8. Adding RPMs to that repository...

-Just go through the same process, but from step 3 ownwards.
+Just go through the same process starting at step 3.
 To install anything though you will definitely have to add `--refresh` to the `dnf install` commandline unless you wait the time needed for the metadata to expire.